maikirakiwi/Goto_Bangumi/README.md

 > Golang, in my opinion, achieves a perfect middle ground between DX and Runtime Performance.
 This is a hobby project to force me to relearn the semantics of Golang, and so I don't want to make my life harder by trying to be picky about server frameworks or writing high-level abstractions when Go's solutions are more than battle-proven.

 > It also just happens to be about [as performant as Rust](https://youtu.be/Z0GX2mTUtfo) in a Server context.
-### - Why CloverDB + Go-cache instead of MySQL/Postgre/SQLite/Genji?
-> My initial target was a lightweight embeddable storage solution that also happened to be schemaless.
-Genji would have been my choice if database/sql or the built-in methods were a little easier to wrap my head around.

-> I did attempt some brief tests with SQLite on WAL mode, and it didn't significantly outperform my current solution while giving up a lot of DX.
-Considering there are minimal concurrent reads, and even eventually consistent writes are more than capable in a single-user context, I cba.

 ## AutoBangumi 功能说明